None of our equipment (except where specified below) can be taken off campus unless in the care of an LRAT technician.

 Please allow enough time in your booking to download the footage to your computer.

 This kit enhances the Zoom or Teams experience with quality camera and speakerphone with noise cancellation.
 It needs to be attached to a PC or laptop.
 Ideal for small groups.

 Like the Logitech Group above this is ideal for small group video-conferences.
 The Owl makes quite a good job of focussing on the person who is speaking.
 It needs to be attached to a PC or laptop.

 We no longer stock these items - please use your own.

 More convenient and less obtrusive than a projector and screen.
 The screen itself has no method of reading content so you should book a video source too - a Blu-ray player or laptop typically.

 VCR player or DVD/VCR combo unit

 We just can't buy these items economically any more, so are unable to book them out.
 A very few lecture theatres are still equipped with them.

 These are obsolete and are no longer supplied.

 We supply lapel microphones and hand-held microphones.
-Hand-held microphones are best suited to audience question and answer sessions.
+Hand-held microphones are best suited to audience question and answer sessions (*but see later).
 Do not be tempted to order a microphone for every speaker as too many in a small space can cause feedback problems and we may not have enough free radio channels to support the request, without the danger of crosstalk.
-Any booking that uses two or more radio microphones will only be accepted if full technical support is booked too.